finos/common-domain-model/documentation/source/documentation.rst

  	assign-output resetPrimitive -> after: tradeState

- 	assign-output resetPrimitive -> after -> resetHistory -> resetDate:
- 		date

- 	assign-output resetPrimitive -> after -> resetHistory -> reset:
+ 	assign-output resetPrimitive -> after -> resetHistory:
  		if payout -> equityPayout count = 1 then ResolveEquityReset(payout -> equityPayout only-element, observation, date)

 First, ``ResolveEquityObservationIdentifiers`` defines the specific product definition terms used to resolve ``ObservationIdentifier``s.
 An ``ObservationIdentifier`` uniquely identifies an ``Observation``, which inside holds a single item of market data and in this scenario will hold an equity price.